 Whilst not a statutory planning document, this Guide provides up to date prices, requirements and expectations to enable both developers and local authority officers and planning committee members to understand infrastructure cost and requirements to mitigate development and provide for infrastructure needs.
-This Guide seeks to identify the cost of mitigating the impacts of potential new development on existing infrastructure and provides a framework to guide ECC responses to planning applications.
+This Guide seeks to identify the cost of mitigating the impacts of potential new development on existing infrastructure and provides a framework to guide ECC responses to planning applications and the preparation of Local Plans (including supporting Infrastructure Delivery Plans (IDPs).
 The local planning authority will take the responsibility of weighing up the identified planning obligations when determining planning applications in order to comply with their own policies where necessary, ECC will object to planning applications where mitigation measures and infrastructure requirements in respect of our service areas are not adequately covered.

 1.5.
-Essex County Council's role in relation to district councils
+Essex County Council's role in relation to district, borough and city councils

-ECC is responsible for delivering and maintaining much of the infrastructure that local people and businesses rely on, including sustainable transport measures (cycle routes, footpaths etc) and roads and the full range of school provision from early years through to post 16 provision.
+ECC is responsible for delivering and maintaining much of the infrastructure that local people and businesses rely on, including active and sustainable transport measures (cycle routes, footwayspaths etc) and roads and the full range of school provision from early years through to post 16 provision.
 Full details are set out in Section 5 (Contributions Required by Service Area) of the Guide.